JoBo33/RSA/README.md

 ### Encoding / decoding

 To handle the message, one have to convert the message with help of the ascii-values to an integer.
 The message will be encoded in different parts.
-Every part has a length of 4.
+Every part has a length of 4 (just one possibility).
 If x is the message, the sender can encode the message with the public key of the receiver by
 > y = x^e